 Above: 2015 Town Councillors.

-Front row: Christine Sharpe, Margot Sutton, David Prattley and David Nolan
+Front row: Christine Cross, Margot Sutton, David Prattley and David Nolan

 Back row: Dave Cross, Tom Nolan, Nick Adams and Phil Davison

-Not shown: Iain Billinger, John Bovill, Emma Hardy, Paul Hogan, Simon Pickering, Renee Sheehan and Helen Wise
+Not shown: Iain Billinger, John Bovill, Emma Hardy, Paul Hogan, Matt Nolan, Renee Sheehan and Helen Binnie-Wise